IBM/ibmi-oss-docs/yum/README.md

 without notice, in an effort to leverage the latest technology for IBM i customers.

+### Release-specific IBM repositories

+Some packages require you to add a release-specific repository.
+Information on these repositories can be found [here](RELEASE_REPOS.md).

 ### Third-party (non-IBM) repositories

 Information on third-party repositories can be found [here](3RD_PARTY_REPOS.md).